rmccue/puppet-redis/README.md

       path => "/usr/local/sbin:/usr/local/bin:/usr/sbin:/usr/bin:/sbin:/bin",
     }

+You'll also need to make a virtual package resource for the build
+dependencies:

+    @package { $redis::install::dependencies:
+      ensure => present,
+    }

 You can override defaults in the Redis config by including the module with this special syntax: